Coronavirus: How long can Thailand survive without foreign tourism? | DW | 03.09.2020

 While the shutdown has protected the country from a massive viral outbreak, it has devastated the tourism-dependent economy, which last year welcomed a record 39.8 million foreign tourists, generating 1.9 trillion baht, according to the Ministry of Tourism and Sports.
 But this year, the Bank of Thailand (BOT) expects only 8 million foreign visitors to enter the country.
 On Monday, Don Nakornthab, a senior official at BOT, said the projection might be downgraded further.

 "The government must prepare a plan to attract foreign tourists, at least to some destinations that can effectively contain the pandemic.
-Without foreign visitors, tourism in many areas would not survive by the end of the year," Juthathip Jongwanich, an associate professor at Thammasat University's Faculty of Economics, told DW.
+Without foreign visitors, tourism in many areas would not survive by the end of the year," Juthathip Jongwanich, an associate professor at Thammasat University's Faculty of Economics in Bangkok, told DW.

 Read more: Coronavirus aggravates Thailand's plastic waste crisis